 Theanine is one of the amino acids that has been discovered in Gyokuro, a high-grade green tea.
-In 1950, Yajiro Sakato revealed its chemical structure to be $\gamma$ -glutamylethylamide [62].
+In 1950, Yajiro Sakato revealed its chemical structure to be γ -glutamylethylamide [62].
 Theanine is an amino acid unique to tea.
-Almost no theanine is detected in other species of Camellia (Genus Camellia) plants [63].
+Almost no theanine is detected in other kinds of Camellia (Genus Camellia) plants [63].
 Amino acids make up 1-8% of dried tea leaves, of which theanine makes up approximately half [64].
-Since theanine is synthesized in the roots of the tea plant and stored in leaves via the trunk, it is thought that theanine is produced to store the absorbed ammonia nitrogen in a safe form [65].
+Since theanine is synthesized in the roots of tea and stored in the leaves via the trunk, it is thought that theanine is produced to store the absorbed ammonia nitrogen in a safe form [65].
 The young shoots at the tip have a high content of theanine.
-Given that theanine is metabolized into polyphenols such as catechins in sunlight [65], blocking sunlight for two to three weeks before harvesting suppresses the decomposition of theanine and maintains it at high levels.
-Arginine is the second most abundant free amino acid in tea cultivated in Japan after theanine, but its content is low in Assam and its hybrids [66].
+Because theanine is metabolized into polyphenols such as catechins in sunlight [66], blocking the sunlight for two to three weeks before harvesting suppresses the decomposition of theanine and maintains high levels.
+Arginine is the second most abundant free amino acid in tea cultivated in Japan after theanine, but its content is low in Assam and its hybrids [67].

-As theanine is similar to glutamic acid, which is one of the transmitters in the brain, it was predicted to have some physiological action in the brain, so many studies have been conducted to address this.
-Theanine absorbed from the intestine enters the brain through the BBB [67].
-Furthermore, it has been reported that theanine's effects on neurotransmitters in the brain, such as dopamine [68], suppress excitation by caffeine [69], improve memory [70], have a high affinity for the glutamine transporter [70], and enact a neurogenic effect [71].
-In terms of the actions of theanine in humans, a relaxing effect [26], stress reduction [24,25], and a reduction in depression and schizophrenia [72] have been reported.
+As theanine is similar to glutamic acid, which is one of the transmitters in the brain, it was predicted to have some physiological action in the brain, and many studies have been conducted to address this.
+Theanine absorbed from the intestine enters the brain through the BBB [68].
+Furthermore, it has been reported that theanine's effects on neurotransmitters in the brain, such as dopamine [66], suppress excitation by caffeine [69], improve memory [70], have a high affinity for the glutamine transporter [70], and enact a neurogenic effect [71].
+As regards the actions of theanine in humans, a relaxing effect [26], stress reduction [24,25], and a reduction in depression and schizophrenia [72] have been reported.
 On the other hand, little attention has been paid to the functionality of arginine in green tea, but it has been revealed to have an excellent stress-reducing effect, similar to that of theanine [27,28].
-Next, we focus on the suppression of brain aging via the stress-reducing effects of theanine and arginine, and introduce a partially elucidated mechanism.
+Here, we focus on the suppression of brain aging via the stress-reducing effects of theanine and arginine and introduce a partially elucidated mechanism.

-3.1 Adrenal Hypertrophy by Psychosocial Stress and its Suppression by Theanine
+3.1.
+Adrenal Hypertrophy by Psychosocial Stress and Its Suppression by Theanine

 Moderate stress is thought to be necessary and beneficial, but when excessive stress is experienced for a long period of time, it causes the onset and exacerbation of various diseases, such as depression, mood disorders, cardiovascular diseases, and age-related diseases [73,74].
-A confrontational housing situation, using territorial male mice, increases the psychosocial stress load in each mouse, which is similar to the stress encountered by humans (Fig. 5) [75].
-When mice experience stress, stress responses, such as changes in hormone secretion and adrenal hypertrophy, are observed in the activation of the hypothalamus-pituitary-adrenal (HPA) axis via excitatory signals.
+A confrontational housing situation, using territorial male mice, increases the psychosocial stress load in each mouse, which is similar to the stress encountered by humans (Figure 5) [75].
+When the mice experience stress, stress responses, such as changes in hormone secretion and adrenal hypertrophy, are observed in the activation of the hypothalamus-pituitary-adrenal (HPA) axis via excitatory signals.
 Adrenal hypertrophy and the altered diurnal rhythm of glucocorticoids were observed in mice placed in confrontational housing.
-However, mice that had received theanine (6 mg/kg) daily for several days beforehand were normal.
-The common ddY mouse, which is widely used outbred strain in various experiments, was used in this experiment [75].
+However, the ingestion of theanine (6 mg/kg) brought them to a normal state [75].
 The normal circadian rhythm of glucocorticoids has been reported to be important for synaptogenesis in the brain [76], and stress-induced hormonal disturbances are thought to cause cognitive decline.
 The normalization of the HPA axis by theanine may also affect brain function.